AZ MedSPa compliance FAQs

 Estheticians and RNs cannot perform GFEs, even if they are experienced in aesthetics.

-If you do not have a qualified provider on-site, you can use a telehealth service like SpaKinect, which connects your clients with licensed NPs who can perform GFEs virtually—compliantly and efficiently.
+If you do not have a qualified provider on-site, you can use a telehealth service like Docovia, which connects your clients with licensed NPs who can perform GFEs virtually—compliantly and efficiently.

 • These items will be available on your portal for your medical director services.
 You will have access to all documents upon completion of payment.